-As a resume writer, I collaborate with a network of recruiters and career coaches to meet my clients’ career development and job search needs.
+As a resume writer, I collaborate with a network of recruiters and career coaches to meet my clients’ professional career development and job search needs.

 Two of her tips are career coach standards, but the third was a bit of a surprise for me.
 Take a look and tell me what you think.
 Are you on point in each of these areas?
 Which of these items could you improve?